 Adhesive Capsulitis, commonly referred to as frozen shoulder, can be a difficult diagnosis to understand.
 There have been many classification systems put forward over the years to describe the condition characterized by chronic pain, limited range of movement (active and passive) and a misunderstanding around the management and prognosis.

-Today I’d like to provide some clarity and comfort around the management of frozen shoulder and explain how our team at Melbourne CBD Physiotherapy can keep you on the right track throughout the journey.
+Today I’d like to provide some clarity and comfort around the management of frozen shoulder and explain how our team at Melbourne CBD Physiotherapy and Sports Medicinetherapy and Sports Medicine can keep you on the right track throughout the journey.

 The first thing you need to know is that frozen shoulder gets better.
 Now it might take 18-24 months, so be patient, but history tells us that taking a conservative approach is the right path to take.
 The second thing you need to know is that the cause of frozen shoulder still remains unclear, which makes the condition hard to define and equally hard to explain to someone siting in your clinic room.
 Our experienced physiotherapy team will provide you with the education you need to confidently manage each stage.